soomtochukwu/Devote/README.md

 - *Accessibility:* Users can vote from anywhere with internet access, removing geographical and mobility barriers. 🌐
 - *Privacy and Security:* The project uses hashed IDs to protect voters' identities.
 This interim measure ensures a secure voting process, with plans to incorporate ZK technology to elevate privacy standards further. 🔒
 - *Community Engagement:* We plan to implement an NFT incentive program in the future to reward participants after voting a certain number of times.
 This feature aims to foster ongoing participation and engagement, contingent on the growth of the project through grants or rewards. 🏆 🏆
+- *Guidance:* Our goal is to ensure users have the best possible voting experience.
+That’s why we developed an AI Agent to assist voters, guiding them through the process and addressing any questions they may have along the way. 🤖

 ## Ways to Implement the Project (Use Cases)